Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Mixed Measures and Weighted Surface Area

 As for the second inequality, we suppose that $F$ is increasing; the case when $F$ is decreasing is similar.
+By way of approximation, we first suppose that $K$ is $C^2_+$.
 We take yet another derivative of $H$ and use that $H^{\prime\prime}(0)\leq 0$ in this instance.
 One obtains, using \eqref{eq:convex_combo}, that

-where $K_\lambda=(1-\lambda)K+\lambda L.$ Next, suppose $L$ is $C_+^2$ and so $K_\lambda$ is also $C^2_+.$ Hence, one has $dS_{\mu,K_{\lambda}}(u)=\phi(n^{-1}_{(1-\lambda)K+\lambda L}(u))dS_{K_{\lambda}}(u).$ Now, observe that for almost all $u\in\s^{n-1},$
+where $K_\lambda=(1-\lambda)K+\lambda L.$ Next, suppose $L$ is $C_+^2$ and so $K_\lambda$ is also $C^2_+.$ Hence, one has $dS^{\mu}_{K_{\lambda}}(u)=\phi(n^{-1}_{(1-\lambda)K+\lambda L}(u))dS_{K_{\lambda}}(u).$ Now, observe that for almost all $u\in\s^{n-1},$